orlandocloss/Asset-returns-analysis-and-markowitz/README.md

 # To use

-In order to use the script download the csv files from historical data yahoo finance.
+In order to use the scripts download the csv files from historical data yahoo finance.